How to connect your equipment

 Some users find that the line-level output of MiniDisc players is too strong for recording on a computer and causes distortion, since its level is not adjustable.
 If you are encountering this problem, try connecting your cable to the player's headphone jack instead.
 Since the strength of the headphone signal is easily adjustable, you can then reduce the signal level sent to the PC.
 On most players, this means using the same shared line out/headphones out socket/jack, but choosing the headphones out option in the player's "Sound Out" Preferences menu.

-If you have a soundcard which has digital outputs, connect from digital out of the MiniDisc player to the S/PDIF input of the soundcard.
+If you have an audio interface which has digital outputs, connect from digital out of the MiniDisc player to the S/PDIF input of the audio interface.